Everyman (1964 film)

-Everyman is a 1964 Australian TV play.
+Everyman is a 1964 Australian television play.
 It screened on the ABC and was directed by Christopher Muir, who filmed the whole script.

 It was part of the ABC's Christmas programming.

 Plot

 A pilgrim introduces the story.
 Death comes to summon Everyman, and Everyman is afraid to go on the journey alone.
 He tries to negotiate with Death.
 He realises that except for his Good Deeds, he must face Death alone.